slsa-framework/slsa/docs/index.md

 <div class="m-b-l">
 <span class="subtitle">It can take years to achieve the ideal security state, and intermediate milestones are important.</span>

-SLSA guides you through gradually improving the security of your software.
 Artifacts used in critical infrastructure or vital business operations may need a higher level of security than software that poses a lower risk.

-The SLSA framework helps guide you through gradual improvements to the security of your software, building intermediary levels to check where software’s come from, and how it's being used in a software supply chain.
+SLSA guides you through gradually improving the security of your software, building intermediary levels to check where software’s come from, and how it's being used in a software supply chain.

 </div>